geraldclark/WorklogField/README.md

 WorklogField
 ============

 This is a module loadable field type for use with Sugar 7.
+The key features of this field type is that worklog entries will be adjusted by the current users display preferences for user names, timezones, and date formats.
+This field was created as a replacement for the original worklog field by Jon Whitcraft ( http://h2ik.co/2012/02/sugarfield-worklog-v1-0-released/ ) as it is not currently being adapted from 6.x.

 Installation & Setup
 ============